 The tomatoes selected for this study were based on the following:

-No consideration is given to the taste of the tomatoes.
-It is assumed that these tomatoes taste good, as they are all very popular, and very common in home gardens.
+This report is concerned with gardens, so commercial features of the tomatoes are not considered.
+Regarding taste, these tomatoes are all very popular, and common in home gardens, so taste is assumed to be good.
 Also, no consideration was given to firmness, or shelf life, as these are all commercial concerns, not garden considerations.

 The study is not really concerned with the number of tomatoes produced or the weight of each tomato.
 The interest is actually in the total weight that the types produced.
 For example, a home gardener doing 'canning' is not concerned that one type of tomato is an inch bigger than another, but how many jars can be canned!